Taliban orders Afghanistan's beauty salons to close in latest crackdown on women's rights

 Under guidance issued by the de facto Taliban government's supreme leader, "women's beauty salons in Kabul and provinces should be given a month to shut their business activities, and their licenses and contracts will be invalid at the end of the specified period," according to a statement from the Taliban's Ministry of Vice and Virtue, which is responsible for enforcing the group's strict draconian interpretation of Islamic law.

-Akif Muhajir, a spokesman for the ministry, sent CBS News a copy of the decree but did not provide any information on why the ban was issued, explaining simply that the "verbal decree has come from the supreme leader."
+Akif Muhajir, a spokesman for the ministry, sent CBS News a copy of the decree but initially would only explain it by saying the "verbal decree has come from the supreme leader."

+A day later, Mahajir explained in a statement posted online that the edict was issued as beauty salons were putting too much economic pressure on grooms-to-be, as their families are traditionally expected to cover the cost of wedding beauty treatments for women from both families.

+The Vice and Virtue ministry spokesman said salons also used fake hair and shaped women's eyebrows, which he said was "prohibited in Islam," though both are common in many other majority Islamic nations.
+Muhajir also suggested that an over use of makeup would prevent women's skin from absorbing water during Islamic prayer rituals.

 Beauty salons were one of the few remaining sources of income for Afghan women supporting themselves and their families.
 The Taliban has issued a series of formal decrees since it retook power over the country in August 2021 severely restricting women's rights to work, go to school and even leave their homes unaccompanied by men.